Recipients of the 2nd Television Academy Honors were:

 - 30 Days — This unique reality series gives viewers the opportunity to vicariously experience someone else's life for 30 days, providing them with greater understanding of opposing viewpoints, ways of life and sometimes unpredictable personal outcomes.
 (Produced by Reveille, Warrior Poets, Actual Reality and FX Networks.)

 - Whale Wars — In drawing attention to global conservation and the friction between nations over whaling in oceanic territories, this Animal Planet series takes viewers on a powerful adventure.
 It spotlights Captain Paul Watson, who dedicates himself to saving the lives of whales, even when it puts his own life in danger.
 (Produced by RIVR Media and Lizard Trading Company.)

-On April 30, 2009, the Second Annual Television Academy Honors awarded these eight programs that have had significant impact on the viewing audience concerning such vital issues as racial integration, adoption, gun control, sexual orientation, the fight against cancer, endangered species, the environment, tolerance and questions of faith.
+On April 30, 2009, the 2nd Television Academy Honors awarded these eight programs that have had significant impact on the viewing audience concerning such vital issues as racial integration, adoption, gun control, sexual orientation, the fight against cancer, endangered species, the environment, tolerance and questions of faith.

 Phil Gurin (The Singing Bee, Miss Universe Pageant) produced the ceremony, held at the Beverly Hills Hotel.

 Cynopsis Media was the Official Media Sponsor of the 2009 Television Academy Honors.